asumimizoguchi/my-first-gatsby-site/src/projects/Victoria_sponge_cake.md

 Difficulty: Easy
 thumb: ../images/thumbs/victoria.png
 featuredImg: ../images/featured/victoria.png
+comment: A traditional Victoria sponge cake, perfect for any afternoon with a cup of tea.
 ---

-A traditional Victoria sponge cake, perfect for any afternoon with a cup of tea.

 ### Recipe instruction